 - Corwen Trophy - May, online in 2022

 - For the leading pairs in the current pairs championship of each County Association.
 The number of pairs permitted from each County depends on the number of members.

-- Garden Cities Trophy - May, regional; June - Solihull
+- Garden Cities Trophy - May, regional; June - online in 2022

 - Entry is open to the holders of the Inter-Club teams-of-eight championship of each County Association.

 - Pachabo Cup - June, online in 2022